geotools/geotools/docs/user/library/render/style.rst

 * StyleFactoryImpl2 that creates the raw objects; this is an implementation of the simple **gt-opengis** StyleFactory.
-* StyleFactoryImpl makes use of a aelegate to create the objects; and then allows for a wider range of create methods defined by **gt-api** StyleFactory
+* StyleFactoryImpl makes use of a aelegate to create the objects; and then allows for a wider range of create methods defined by **gt-main** StyleFactory
 * StyleBuilder which as expected uses a FilterFactory and a StyleFactory in order to get the job done.

 Style Layer Descriptor
 ^^^^^^^^^^^^^^^^^^^^^^

-GeoTools styling is built on the style layer descriptor data model shown below (from :doc:`gt-api <../api/sld>`).
+GeoTools styling is built on the style layer descriptor data model shown below (from :doc:`gt-main <../main/sld>`).

 .. image:: /images/sld.PNG